prarsena/CS180-Fall2024-LectureNotes/Chapter 3 - Decision Structures.md

 }
 ```

-But both conditions can't occur at the same time.
+Both conditions cannot both occur at the same time.

 Here's a better example:
 ```java